asanaullah/ai-inference-uat/IMPLEMENTATION.md

 ```
 apply-configmap → create-builder → build → [peer setup if needed] → [test task chains]
-  → finally: create-aggregator → aggregate → [peer-aggregator → peer-aggregate if needed] → cleanup → [peer-cleanup if needed]
-                                               (sequenced via runAfter)
+  → finally: finally-teardown            (composite Task: aggregate → cleanup, run as sequential steps)
+             [finally-teardown-<peer-ns>] (composite Task for the peer namespace, if needed)
 ```

 Peer setup steps (`apply-peer-configmap`, `create-peer-builder`, `peer-build`) are appended after the default setup steps when any test step targets the peer namespace.

-Peer teardown steps (`create-peer-aggregator`, `peer-aggregate`, `peer-cleanup`) are interleaved in the `finally` block.
+Tekton `finally` tasks cannot use `runAfter`, so the global teardown steps (create-aggregator, aggregate, cleanup) cannot be sequenced as separate finally tasks.
+Instead, all teardown command steps for a namespace are combined into a **single composite Task** whose Tekton *steps* run sequentially in list order.
+The default namespace produces one `finally-teardown` task; if any test targets the peer namespace, a second `finally-teardown-<peer-ns>` task carries that namespace's aggregate + cleanup steps. `_build_teardown_script()` renders each command step (apply-with-optional-wait, exec, delete-all) into a shell script embedded as a step in `task-finally-sequence.yaml.j2`.

 Setup and teardown steps are placed directly in the cluster pipeline.
 For each test in test suite list order, the cluster pipeline adds task entries based on scope: